Henrik-Bonsmann/Hangman/README.md

 # Hangman
-Hangman game for the WBS Coding School "Data Science" bootcamp
+Hangman game for the WBS Coding School "Data Science" bootcamp.

+Created by Henrik Bonsmann and Yeeun Bae, September 2022.